Do you take Credit Cards? How can I pay for my plans?

 What are the pros & cons of traditional construction?

-Traditional plank on frame construction is the real thing – just what builders like Herreshoff and Lawley used.
+Traditional plank-on-frame construction is the real thing – just what builders like Herreshoff and Lawley used.
 Many builders prefer working with larger pieces of real wood and minimizing the use of epoxy.
 You are more likely to find appropriate woods locally, and those woods will generally be cheaper.
 A higher level of skill is required for traditional construction – joints are more complicated and their accuracy more critical.
 Steam bending is generally required.
+Choosing good wood can be mystifying for the beginner.

 What are the pros & cons of cold molded construction?